Consistent Bayesian Spatial Domain Partitioning Using Predictive Spanning Tree Methods: Methodology

 Without loss of generality, we assume $\mathcal{D}= [0, 1]^2$.
 Note that our method and theoretical results can be easily extended to a more general domain that is homeomorphic to $[0, 1]^2$ with the Euclidean metric and a bi-Lipschitz homeomorphism.
 We first select an integer $K$, and segment $\mathcal{D}$ into $K^2$ disjoint blocks, say $\{B_m \}_{m = 1}^{K^2}$, where each block $B_m$ is a $K^{- 1} \times K^{- 1}$ rectangle.
 We construct $\mathcal{G}= (\mathcal{V}, \mathcal{E})$ as a mesh grid graph of blocks, where $\mathcal{V}=\{B_m \}_{m = 1}^{K^2}$ and $\mathcal{E}$ is the set of edges connecting only adjacent blocks (see Figure \ref{FIG:illustration}(a) for the constructed $\mathcal{G}$ with $K=5$).
 Given graph $\mathcal{G}$, write $\Delta$ as the space of spanning trees induced from $\mathcal{G}$.
 The following describes two popular approaches in the existing literature to assign priors on spanning trees.

 The first approach is the uniform spanning tree prior (UST, \cite{aldous1990random, schramm2000scaling, teixeira2019bayesian}), which assumes

 where $\mathbb{I}(\cdot)$ is the indicator function. {\cite{burton1993local}} establishes foundational principles for understanding UST.
-The second approach is the random minimum spanning tree prior (RST, \cite{frieze1985value, dobrin2001minimum, luo2021bayesian}).
-Given graph $\mathcal{G}$, RST assigns a weight $w_e$ for $\forall e \in \mathcal{E}$ with a uniform prior, and obtains the minimum spanning tree (MST), defined as the spanning tree with the minimal $\Sigma_{e \in \mathcal{E}_{\mathcal{T}}} w_e$ over all spanning trees induced from $\mathcal{G}$, i.e.,
+The second approach is the random minimum spanning tree (MST) prior, where a spanning tree is generated based on some random weights added to the edge set $\mathcal{E}$ \citep{frieze1985value, dobrin2001minimum, luo2021bayesian}.
+For simplicity in the theoretical analysis, we consider only UST in this paper.
+See Figure \ref{FIG:illustration}(b) for an example of obtaining $\mathcal{T}$ from $\mathcal{G}$.